christinabranson/django-drf-react-authentication/README.md

 - The most important is the weak state management in the front end.
 Managing global state is a complicated problem and there are many possible solutions.
 [React Context](https://reactjs.org/docs/context.html) is a common solution.
+- Add better error handling in our `api-client`.
+Perhaps this could hook into whatever state management we created above to better handling HTTP or authentication errors from the backend
+  - Will our token ever expire?
+If so, how will we disable the existing user tokens on the front end?
 - Tests!
 The backend in particular has some functionality (user/user profile) & endpoint access in particular that are suspiciously untested.